8 Days / 7 Nights

 - Dinner at Hotels: Day 1 – Dublin, Day 5 – Galway

-- Visits/Experiences: Blarney Castle, Sheepdog Demonstration, Shannon Car Ferry, Cliffs of Moher, Galway Cathedral, Lough Corrib Cruise with scones & Irish coffee, Kylemore Abbey, Roundstone Music and Crafts, EPIC The Irish Emigration Museum
+- Visits/Experiences: Blarney Castle, Sheepdog Demonstration, Shannon Car Ferry, Cliffs of Moher, Galway Cathedral, Lough Corrib Cruise with scones and Irish coffee, Kylemore Abbey, Roundstone Music and Crafts, EPIC The Irish Emigration Museum

 - Modern motor-coach with driver/guide included as per itinerary